Yipjunwei/EcoPrompt/README.md

 Recommended migration path:
 1. Push images to Docker Hub or a private registry like AWS ECR or GCP Artifact Registry
-2. Write Deployment and ClusterIP Service YAML for each of the 3 services
+2. Write Deployment and ClusterIP Service YAML for each of the services
 3. Store GROQ_API_KEY in a K8s Secret — never hardcode secrets in YAML files
 4. Expose chat-service externally via a LoadBalancer or Ingress
-5. Replace in-memory analytics store with Redis or Postgres for persistence across pod restarts
+5. Replace containerised Postgres with managed DB (AWS RDS, GCP Cloud SQL)